The clamshell exercise is one of the most effective movements to work the gluteus medius and menial.

-How To Do Clamshells With A Dumbbell
+How To Do A Clamshell Exercise With Dumbbells

 If you add a dumbbell to your clamshells, it will allow you to target your obliques and shoulders along with your glutes and hips.

-You’ll want to use a light dumbbell; I recommend 3 to 10 pounds since you’ll be utilizing your shoulder muscles, which don’t need heavy weight to train them effectively.
+You’ll want to use a light dumbbell; I recommend 3 to 10 pounds since you’ll be utilizing your shoulder muscles, which don’t need heavyweight to train them effectively.